• Skip to primary navigation

 You can make these potatoes ahead of time, place them in an airtight container and then pop them in your oven when you’re ready for dinner or lunch.

-The 2 ways I use to get the mixture into the potato shells are with a spoon and I sometimes put the mixture in a freezer bag, cut a corner of the bag, and then squeeze the mixture into the potato shell.
+The 2 ways we use to get the mixture into the potato shells are with a spoon and we sometimes put the mixture in a freezer bag, cut a corner of the bag, and then squeeze the mixture into the potato shell.

 You can use a large spoon, a melon baller, or an ice cream scoop to remove the inside of the potatoes.